How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Setting Up the Timer

-Regardless which misting option you choose, connect your water pump to a timer.
-We run ours for 15 minutes every 30 minutes throughout the day.
+Regardless of which misting option you choose, connect your water pump to a timer.

 Our timer schedule: